JamesB0010/KnightlyKnockout/README.md

 The die button instantly kills the player

+the buttons are not intended for the final game and so using them can be weird. each time you click the button the game will attempt to capture the cursor so you must press esc to get the cursor back to click another button

 when a player dies the opposing player gets a point added to their score and the first player to get 3 points wins